QUINOLIZIDINE ALKALOIDS · Texas bluebonnet (Lupinus texensis)

 Water.
 The aquifer is downstream of the bloom.

-Lupinine — a quinolizidine alkaloid produced by bluebonnets and other lupines — is water-soluble at confirmed nanogram/litre concentrations and leaches from decaying plant matter into aquifer recharge zones.
-Blocks nicotinic and muscarinic acetylcholine receptors; inhibits ion channels.
+Quinolizidine alkaloids — including lupinine, sparteine, lupanine, and hydroxylupanine — produced by bluebonnets and other lupines are water-soluble and leach from decaying plant matter into aquifer recharge zones at measurable concentrations.
+The class blocks nicotinic and muscarinic acetylcholine receptors and inhibits sodium and potassium ion channels.

 Entries

-2 filedLupinine in the aquifer — a leaching mechanism with peer-reviewed precedent
+2 filedQuinolizidine alkaloids in the aquifer — a leaching mechanism with peer-reviewed precedent

-Lupinine, the dominant quinolizidine alkaloid in bluebonnets and other lupines, is water-soluble.
-Peer-reviewed research has confirmed it leaches from decaying plant matter through soil into drainage water and groundwater at nanogram-per-litre concentrations.
-Spring water drawn from aquifers in lupine bloom regions can carry the toxin without any deliberate contamination — no tampering required.
+Quinolizidine alkaloids — the toxic class produced by bluebonnets and other lupines — are water-soluble.
+Published environmental-chemistry research has documented leaching from decaying plant matter into drainage water and groundwater at measurable concentrations.
+Spring water drawn from aquifers in lupine bloom regions can carry the class without any deliberate contamination — no tampering required.

 Beginning in the 1930s and accelerated through the 1960s under the Highway Beautification Act, the Texas Department of Transportation has deliberately seeded bluebonnets along Texas roadways for nearly a century.
 The program's stated purpose is beautification.
 Its effect — regardless of intent — is the steady increase, over decades, of lupine plant density adjacent to aquifer recharge zones.